 Consider: 51 percent of the world’s 7.6 billion inhabitants are online.
 That’s at least 3.4 billion people roaming the ether and visiting websites.

 Approximately 20 percent of that same 7.6 billion have impairments.
 That’s roughly 1.52 billion people.

 Granted, not all of them use the Internet.
 But enough do that it ought to give you pause.
 Think about the massive number of people who cannot freely use and enjoy the Internet without some form of assistance.

 Many of these differently-abled individuals might actually be in your target market.
 The statistical odds certainly favor that possibility.

 The Other Type of Accessibility

-This isn’t to suggest that website owners and operators in general are without awareness of accessibility.
-It’s just that their awareness is typically focused on a type of accessibility different from the one being discussed in this post.
+This isn’t to suggest that website owners and operators, in general, are without awareness of accessibility.
+It’s just that their awareness isn’t typically focused on it.
+It’s instead focused on a type of accessibility different from the one being discussed in this post.

-The type on which they’re likely focused has to do with whether a website will be responsive for visitors using the latest mobile device.
+The type on which they’re likely focused has to do with mobile versions of a website.
+Whether a website will be responsive to visitors using the latest mobile device.

-The type most are NOT thinking about has to do with whether, say, a blind person who independantly visits their site will be able to “see” posted images.
-Only if the site owner or manager made the effort to load alt-text descriptions of those images will this blind visitor even know they’re there.
+The type most are NOT thinking about has to do with whether everyone can access their website.
+Like if a blind person who independently visits their site will be able to “see” posted images.
+And this can only happen if the site owner or manager made the effort to make this possible.
+Because only if the alt-text descriptions of those images are added will this blind visitor even know they’re there.

 Eventually, most website owners and managers will get it.
 They’ll recognize their responsibility to configure their websites in ways that allow access by users possessing different combinations of senses and physical capabilities.